Father in ICU after road rage incident escalates, wife says

 SPALDING COUNTY, Ga. - A father of three is in intensive care after a road rage incident ended with a driver attacking him, according to family members.

-Cora Abbott said a driver followed her and her husband, Travis Abbott, on Highway 19/41 as they headed into Griffin on Sunday.
-Their family planned to visit their new home in Zebulon.
+Cora Abbott and her husband, Travis Abbott, were on Highway 19/41 as they headed into Griffin on Sunday with their children and her mother.
+The family planned to visit their new home in Zebulon.

+What was a simple drive home escalated when the family said a silver Honda Civic almost ran them off the road near the Atlanta Motor Speedway.
+Cora Abbott said her husband caught up to the car.

+The woman said the driver in the other car followed them for miles, demanding they pull over.

-Both cars stopped at an auto parts parking lot before there was a scuffle.
-Abbott said a man attacked her husband with a rebar.
+Both cars stopped at an auto parts parking lot in Spalding County before there was a scuffle.
+Abbott said a man attacked her husband on the head with a steel reinforcing bar.

 “He has a broken bone around his eyeball.
-He has a gash,” Abbott said.
+He has a gash,” Cora Abbott said.

 Abbott told Channel 2 Action News her husband is in a lot of pain.